richardjhong/readme-generator/README.md

 ![README-generator.gif](./assets/images/screen_recording.gif)

 ## Description
-This app takes user input via the CLI and creates a README markdown file.
+As Github repositories typically have a README file to explain the app/project, its installation directions, contributers, technologies used, code architecture, etc. to give a high level look at the project, being able to automate this process allows more efficiency with boilerplate code.
+As such, this app's purpose is simply to take user input via the CLI and create a README markdown file.

 ## Technologies